ynsrkn/inhouse-bot/README.md

 - Open and login to the `League of Legends` client.
 It needs to be open to scrape local custom game match history data.

-- From the project home directory run `python inhouse_bot.py` to start the Discord bot.
+- From the project root directory run `python inhouse_bot.py` to start the Discord bot.